bithereumofficial/bithereum/README.md

 - Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K BTH

+Cryptocurrency called Bithereumcoin is a new cryptocurrency like a Bitcoin but Bithereumcoin developed through network and lending system, so it is very fast to grow.

 More information at [bithereum.com](http://www.bithereum.com) Visit our ANN thread at [BitcoinTalk](#)